 View Snyder’s slides: bit.ly/letsworktogethersmx

-Brett Snyder, owner of Brett Snyder Consulting, is an SEO who started in PPC, and says that this has given him unique insights into both spheres of Digital marketing.
+Brett Snyder, owner of Brett Snyder Consulting, is an SEO who started in PPC, and says that this has given him unique insights into both spheres of Internet marketing.

 Snyder asserts that PPC and SEO and two sides of the same brain, and calls PPC the more logical, analytical and objective side and SEO is the more intuitive, thoughtful, subjective side.
 He says that keyword research is the common foundation and also the fundamental difference between SEO and PPC.